kim-yomi/2k0d-asteria/README.md

 # 🚀 Core Features

+## 📶 Offline-First

+Learning shouldn't stop because internet access does.

+Our production architecture is designed around an offline-first approach where:

+- AI models run locally
+- Learning materials stay on-device
+- Progress is stored locally
+- Synchronization happens only when connectivity is available

+---

 ## 🧠 Socratic AI Tutor

 Instead of immediately giving answers, Ka-Dunong guides students through problems using questions, hints, and step-by-step reasoning.